NiccoloNiccoli/dla-projects/Lab1/readme.md

 These models are implemented in `models.py`.

-The models' settings (namely the input size / channel number and classification head input size) changes between the two datasets.
+The models' settings (namely the input size / channel number and classification head input size) change between the two datasets.

 We trained each model for 10 epochs with a batch size of 128.
 The optimizer we used is AdamW with a learning rate of 1e-3.

 ### Results
-We collected the train losses, the validation accuracies and the test accuracies (after the 10 epochs of training).
+We collected the train losses, the validation accuracies and the test accuracies.

 #### MNIST
 ![Train Loss MLP MNIST](../images/Lab1/train_loss_Basic%20MLP_MNIST.png)